-Martin Selig Real Estate’s plans for Federal Reserve Building renovation approved
+Martin Selig Real Estate’s plans for Federal Reserve Bank renovation approved

 “You couldn’t ask for a better location in the Central Business District,” said MSRE Managing Director Jordan Selig.
 “Plus, it’s a landmark building.
 We’ll be adding seven stories to the existing six-story structure, and preserving not only the façade, but also certain interior historic elements.”

-The proposed renovation for the former Federal Reserve Building will revitalize the property to include a number of updated features, while preserving the space’s historical integrity.
+The proposed renovation for the former Federal Reserve Bank will revitalize the property to include a number of updated features, while preserving the space’s historical integrity.

 “Far from being mutually exclusive, our goals of preserving this space’s history and creating an optimal workspace go hand-in-hand,” Selig said.

 This project will extend the life of the building by upgrading its seismic and mechanical systems, and by adding square footage, while adhering to historical preservation standards.

 In addition to the seven new floors of office space, the approved restoration plan will convert the building’s rooftop into occupiable space.